QuSpin Research - Center for Quantum Spintronics (QuSpin)

 Also, we will consider the dynamical evolution of the spin states for high-speed electronics.
 A supercurrent is a remarkable phenomenon where a current can flow in a supercurrent with no electrical resistance and no energy loss.
 New material combinations with such properties would revolutionize electronics and have a significant impact on society at large.
 We will consider how spin can flow via supercurrents.

 Successfully meeting these challenges has the potential to transform electronic data transmission, storage, and processing.
-Ultimately, dissipationless spin transport would solve the problem of energy waste to the environment with potential uses in disruptive technologies.

 Illustrations: Alexander Somma/NTNU